 There’s a lot that goes into this, but one of the key parts is having a conversation with leads, identifying their pain points and coming up with a personalized solution that’s tailored to their needs.

 As Shelley put it, “people don’t want to be sold at, but they don’t mind being sold to.”
 That’s why it’s important to take the time to talk to prospects and create personalized interactions that are unique to each person.

 Doing so allows you to quickly build rapport, address key concerns and show leads the full scope of benefits of buying your product.
 This brings us to our final inbound lead conversion strategy.

-In a video called 5 Tips for Closing Inbound Leads, Frank Belzer of Kurlan and Associates piggybacks off our previous point and mentions the importance of knowing when to slow down when selling.
+, Frank Belzer of Kurlan and Associates piggybacks off our previous point and mentions the importance of knowing when to slow down when selling.

 Many times, companies shoot themselves in the foot by getting too aggressive and “going for the jugular” with their leads.
 They want to make a sale right then and there, so they push a product to the point that a lead becomes uncomfortable and backs away.

 A better approach is to pump the brakes where you allow a lead to get to know your product and company and establish some integrity before going for the sale.

 It requires patience and tact but can make a huge difference long-term.